 The past decade has been a tough one for trees in Britain.
-A number of pests and diseases are becoming increasingly prevalent, with much news in the media regarding acute oak decline (AOD), the oak processionary moth (OPM), chestnut bleeding canker, red band needle blight, and numerous Phytophthora species.
+A number of pests and diseases are becoming increasingly prevalent, with much news in the media regarding acute oak decline, the oak processionary moth, chestnut bleeding canker, red band needle blight, and numerous Phytophthora species.
 The arrival of ash dieback in the UK gave further cause for concern.
-This is a fungal disease of ash trees (Fraxinus species) caused by Chalara fraxinea.
+This is a fungal disease of ash trees (Fraxinus species) caused by Hymenoscyphus fraxineus (formerly known as Chalara fraxinea).
 It was unknown in Great Britain until 2012, when the first case was confirmed in a nursery in Buckinghamshire on ash seedlings imported from The Netherlands.
 Since then it has spread further around the country.

 The disease causes leaf loss and crown dieback in affected trees, and can lead to tree death.
 It is also particularly destructive of young ash plants, killing them within one growing season of symptoms becoming visible.
 Older trees can survive initial attacks, but tend to succumb eventually after several seasons of infection.
-The Forestry Commission are treating C. fraxinea as a ‘quarantine’ plant pathogen, which means they can enact measures to contain or eradicate it when it is found.
+The Forestry Commission is treating H. fraxineus as a ‘quarantine’ plant pathogen, which means they can enact measures to contain or eradicate it when it is found.

 Local spread may be via rain splash or transmission by insects.
 Over longer distances the risk of spread is most likely to be through the movement of diseased ash plants.
 Movement of logs or unsawn wood from infected trees might also be a pathway for the disease.
 It is potentially a very serious threat and has caused widespread damage to ash populations in continental Europe, including estimated losses of 60-90% of Denmark’s ash trees.